 As AUVs are becoming more and more capable and also affordable, deployment of multiple AUVs to finish one mission becomes a widely-adopted option.
 This not only enables new types of missions through cooperation but also allows individual AUVs of the team to benefit from information obtained from other AUVs.
-Existing localization schemes underwater generally rely on the deployment of transponders or nodes with underwater communication capabilities as reference points, which requires either much deployment effort or much communication overhead.
+Existing localization schemes underwater generally rely on the deployment of transponders or nodes with underwater communication capabilities as reference points, which requires either much deployment effort or much communication overhead (Note that in this work, reference nodes are the nodes whose positions are used by another node for localization).
 Moreover, these schemes are not able to estimate the uncertainty associated with the calculated position, which is high in under-ice environments, and thus are not able to minimize position uncertainty.

 To address this problem, we propose a solution that uses only a subset of AUVs without relying on localization infrastructure.
-Specifically, a position uncertainty model in [4] is introduced to characterize an AUV's position.
-This model is extended to estimate the uncertainty associated with the standard distancebased localization technique, resulting in the distance-based localization with uncertainty estimate (DISLU).
-We further propose a Doppler-based technique with uncertainty estimation capability, which is called Doppler-based localization with uncertainty estimate (DOPLU).
+Specifically, a position uncertainty model in [5] is introduced to characterize an AUV's position.
+This model is extended to estimate the uncertainty associated with the standard distance-based localization technique, resulting in the distance-based localization with uncertainty estimate (DISLU).
+We further propose a Dopplerbased technique with uncertainty estimation capability, which is called Doppler-based localization with uncertainty estimate (DOPLU).
 DISLU relies on packets (i.e., communication overhead) to measure the inter-vehicle distances (i.e., ranging), which, in conjunction with positions of reference nodes (in general other AUVs), are utilized to estimate the position.
 On the other hand, DOPLU, which measures Doppler shifts from ongoing communications and then uses these measurements to calculate velocities for localization, removes the need for ranging packets.
 As DOPLU only relies on relative measurements, it may not be able to fix displacement errors introduced by the rotation or position translation of the AUV group.
 In this case, DISLU is executed to bound such localization errors.
 Considering these tradeoffs, using the uncertainty model, the localization error and communication overhead of DISLU and DOPLU can be jointly considered and algorithms are devised to minimize the localization uncertainty and communication overhead while satisfying localization error requirement.